ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 {: .bash}

 The option -E \<number of replicas> turns on replica exchange mode.
 Replica exchange mode is parallelized with OMP.
+Each replica simulation can run on its own CPU independently of others,  so for the optimal performance allocate the same number of cores (option -c) as the number of replicas (option -E).

 The simulation will run for about two minutes and produce trajectory file *.trafl for each replica.